Workflow-Driven Chat Applications Powered by Adaptive Cards

 Designing Workflow-Driven Chat Applications

-- Define the Workflow: Start by outlining the user journey and the tasks that need to be automated or facilitated by the chat application.
+- Define the workflow: Start by outlining the user journey and the tasks that need to be automated or facilitated by the chat application.
+In my experience, the teams that skip this step and jump straight to card design spend twice as long reworking things later.

 Use Cases

-- Sales and Marketing: Guide users through a sales funnel with interactive cards that provide product information and call-to-action buttons.
+- Sales and marketing: Guide users through a sales funnel with interactive cards that surface product information and call-to-action buttons at the right moment.

-- Internal Communications: Streamline team collaboration and project management with workflow-driven chat applications.
+- Internal communications: Streamline team collaboration and project management with workflow-driven chat applications.
+Approval workflows in particular benefit from card-driven interactions, where the action is right there in the message.

 Conclusion